-Seat of the local municipality, Palazzo Civico is a majestic building located in the lower part of Stampace quarter in Via Roma on the corner with Largo Carlo Felice.
-The 1943 bombings caused so much damage that it took many years to bring it back to its original splendor.
-The palace combines a Gothic style in its arcade and Liberty in the facade, completed with two 38-meter-high towers, while in the corners are four obelisks adorned with a carving of the four moors symbol of the Sardinian flag.
+The seat of the local municipality, Palazzo Civico is a majestic building located in the lower part of Stampace quarter in Via Roma on the corner with Largo Carlo Felice.
+The 1943 bombings caused so much damage that it took many years to bring it back to its original splendour.
+The palace combines a Gothic style in its arcade and Liberty in the facade, complete with two 38-meter-high towers, while in the corners are four obelisks adorned with a carving of the four moors symbol of the Sardinian flag.

 As it’s now the seat of the Council, it’s possible to visit Palazzo Civico only on Saturday when a guide from the same Council will show you around.
 If you are not planning to be in Cagliari on a Saturday, you can go to the Tourism Office on the ground floor of the same Council palace and ask for an appointment to visit Palazzo Civico during the week.